Scalable Quantum Reinforcement Learning on NISQ Devices with Dynamic-Circuit Qubit Reuse and Grover Optimization: Demonstrations and Results

 \section{Demonstrations and Results}

-In this section, we evaluate the proposed QRL framework, employing a quantum MDP realized through dynamic circuits to achieve efficient qubit utilization.
-The experiments aim to validate the capability of this design to execute multi-step agent–environment interactions entirely within the quantum domain while minimizing the number of physical qubits required.
-We first assess the functional correctness of the dynamic-circuit-based QMDP by simulating its behavior across representative state–action spaces, confirming the preservation of quantum coherence and trajectory fidelity throughout sequential interactions.
-We then analyze the scalability of the approach by comparing qubit utilization against prior non-reusable QMDP implementations, demonstrating substantial reductions in physical qubit requirements.
-The proposed method is evaluated on both ideal quantum simulation and real quantum hardware: the simulation results confirm consistency with the previous method while exhibiting significant qubit resource efficiency, whereas the hardware execution demonstrates the feasibility of the approach and its compatibility with current hardware capabilities.
-Finally, we integrate the Grover-based trajectory search for policy optimization, highlighting the potential for substantial runtime speedups in identifying optimal trajectories.
+In this section, we evaluate the proposed quantum reinforcement learning (QRL) framework by implementing a quantum Markov decision process (QMDP) using dynamic circuits to enable efficient qubit utilization.
+The experiments aim to validate the capability of this framework to execute multi-step agent–environment interactions under a dynamic execution model while minimizing physical qubit requirements.
+We first verify the functional correctness of the dynamic-circuit-based QMDP by simulating representative state–action spaces and confirming accurate trajectory propagation across sequential interactions.
+Next, we assess scalability by comparing qubit consumption against prior static QMDP implementations~\cite{thet2025}, demonstrating a substantial reduction in required physical qubits achieved through the proposed dynamic formulation.
+Finally, we incorporate Grover-based trajectory search for policy optimization, highlighting the potential for substantial runtime speedups in identifying optimal trajectories.
+The framework is evaluated using both ideal quantum simulation and real quantum hardware.
+Simulation results confirm behavioral consistency with prior static QMDP implementation while exhibiting significant improvements in resource efficiency.
+Hardware experiments further demonstrate the practical feasibility of the approach and its compatibility with current quantum devices.

-\subsection{Formulation of quantum Markov decision process}
+\subsection{Formulation of Quantum Markov Decision Process}

-This subsection introduces the classical MDP model and its coherent encoding in the quantum domain, which enables parallel evaluation of trajectories beyond the reach of classical methods.
-Figure~\ref{fig:state_transition} illustrates the state–transition and reward structure of the MDP that serves as the reference model for the quantum circuit implementation.
+This subsection introduces a classical MDP model and its coherent encoding in the quantum domain, which enables parallel evaluation of trajectories beyond the reach of classical methods.
+Figure~\ref{fig:state_transition} illustrates the state–transition and reward structure of the classical MDP that serves as the reference model for the quantum circuit implementation.